 Here, Employee received his RIF notice on October 2, 2009, and the RIF effective date was November 2, 2009.
-The notice stated that Employee's position was being abolished as a result of a RIF.
-The notice further provided Employee with information regarding his right to appeal his termination.
+The notice states that Employee's position was being abolished as a result of a RIF.
+The Notice also provided Employee with information regarding his right to appeal the adverse action.
 It is therefore undisputed that Employee was given the required thirty (30) days written notice prior to the effective date of the RIF.

 In addition, OEA Rule 621.3 provides that "if a party fails to take reasonable steps to prosecute or defend an appeal, the Administrative Judge, in the exercise of sound discretion, may dismiss the action or rule for the appellant."
-Failure of a party to prosecute an appeal includes,
+Failure of a party to prosecute an appeal includes, but is not limited to "a failure to submit required documents after being provided with a deadline for such submission."
+19

-&lt;sup>15See also American Fed'n of Gov't Employees, AFL-CIO v.
+16See also American Fed'n of Gov't Employees, AFL-CIO v.
 Office of Pers.
 Mgmt., 821 F.2d 761, 765 (D.C.
 Cir.
 1987) (noting that the federal government has long employed the use of subjective performance evaluations to help make RIF decisions.)

-&lt;sup>16 See Anderson v.
+17 See Anderson v.
 Liberty Lobby, Inc., 477 U.S. 242, 248 (1986) (stating that a material fact is one which might affect the outcome of the case under governing law.)